nostrband/nostr-login/README.md

 - `darkMode` - same as `data-dark-mode` above
 - `noBanner` - same as `data-no-banner` above
 - `isSignInWithExtension` - `true` to bring the *Sign in with exception* button into main list of options, `false` to hide to the *Advanced*, default will behave as `true` if extension is detected.
+- `skipIfLoggedIn` - if true, won't show login popup if user is already logged in

 ## OTP login